Guide to inflation-linked savings

-For inflation-linked deposit-based accounts, if you are a taxpayer you really need to confine your attentions to inflation-linked cash Isas because you will have to pay tax on interest from non-Isa savings accounts.
+For inflation-linked deposit-based accounts available elsewhere, if you are a taxpayer you really need to confine your attentions to inflation-linked cash Isas because you will have to pay tax on interest from non-Isa savings accounts.

-Six-year inflation-linked cash Isas paying a minimum of the increase in RPI or 2.5% AER are available from Barnsley Building Society, Chelsea Building Society and the Yorkshire Building Society for a minimum balance of £3,000.
+Five-year inflation-linked cash Isas paying RPI plus 0.1% are available from Barnsley Building Society, Chelsea Building Society and the Yorkshire Building Society for a minimum balance of £3,000.

-They will accept transfers in of cash Isas from previous tax years.
-They are also as non-Isa accounts
+All of these cash Isas will accept transfers in of cash Isas from previous tax years.

 If you are thinking of opening one of these accounts do remember you should only deposit money that you are sure you will not need to access for the entire term of the bond.

 Early withdrawals or closure may not be permitted but, where they are, penalties would be imposed that would dramatically reduce any return.